Are you safe & secure?

-From a security point of view, lower – up to 1.2m – fencing is a better option at the front of your house, as it will look less suspicious to passers-by.
+From a security point of view, lower – up to 1m – fencing can be a better option at the front of your house, as it will look less suspicious to passers-by.

 At the back, a standard 1.8m wall or fence should offer sufficient protection against people who want to get in.
-If there is public access on the other side, however, you should consider increasing the height to 2m.
+If there is public access on the other side, however, you may want to consider increasing the height to 2m.